Orleans (band): 1970s

-After a swing through Europe playing guitar behind Karen Dalton on a Santana tour, Hall decided to start his own band in Woodstock, New York.
+After a swing through Europe playing guitar behind Karen Dalton on a Santana tour, Hall decided to start his own band in Woodstock.
 After months of playing the Café Expresso with different rhythm sections, Hall called his old friend Wells Kelly in Ithaca in December 1971 and asked him to join his group.
 Multi-instrumentalist Kelly accepted the offer on the condition that he play piano.

-The group initially included Hall on guitar, Roy Markowitz on drums, Bill Gelber on bass and Kelly on electric piano.
-When Markowitz and Gelber left the band, Wells told John about his former bandmate from the Ithaca-based Boffalongo.
-Hall, who had once jammed with him before, encouraged Kelly to call Larry Hoppen, who accepted the invitation to join the new group, christened "Orleans" by Wells in late January 1972.
-For months they played as a trio, often switching instruments throughout the show.
+The group initially included Hall on guitar, Roy Markowitz on drums, Bill Gelber on bass, and Kelly on electric piano.
+When Markowitz and Gelber left the band, Wells told John about his former bandmate from Boffalongo.
+Hall, who had once jammed with him before, encouraged Kelly to call Larry Hoppen, who accepted the invitation to join the new group, christened Orleans by Wells in late January 1972.
+For months, they played as a trio, often switching instruments throughout the show.

 Larry's 18-year-old brother, Lance Hoppen, was brought into Orleans around Halloween 1972 to play bass, freeing up Larry to play more guitar and keyboards.

-Orleans found its core audience touring the clubs and college circuit of the Northeastern United States, crossing paths with other up-and-comers such as Bonnie Raitt, Tom Waits and Hall & Oates.
-Rolling Stone magazine called Orleans "the best unrecorded band in America".
-Showcase performances in New York led to a recording contract with ABC Dunhill Records and the release of the self-titled debut album in the fall of 1973, which had been recorded in Muscle Shoals, Alabama with producers Roger Hawkins and Barry Beckett at the helm.
+Orleans found its core audience touring the clubs and college circuit of the Northeastern United States, crossing paths with other up-and-comers such as Bonnie Raitt, Tom Waits, and Hall & Oates.
+Rolling Stone called Orleans "the best unrecorded band in America".
+Showcase performances in New York City led to a recording contract with ABC Dunhill Records and the release of the self-titled debut album in the fall of 1973, which had been recorded in Muscle Shoals, Alabama, with producers Roger Hawkins and Barry Beckett at the helm.
+Reviewing Orleans in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said, "In case you're interested, this band is mucho hot among Eastern rock cognoscenti (read, know-it-alls).
+Very pleasant, too, although John Hall doesn't sing as tasty as he plays.
+The only impressive song is 'Half Moon.'
+Anything Janis Joplin used to sing is impressive, so that may not mean much."